imanmay2/Egal-Q_A/README.md

 # __Q-A__
-This is a Question / Answer application, where user will answer the Questions set by the user itself
+Egal is a Question / Answer application, where user will answer the Questions set by the user itself